gunSlaveUnit/r439-md3-desk/README.md

 The server for taking exams for students is in its infancy.

-The basis is the desktop application; At this point, he is able to understand whether the station devices are configured to a certain standard.
+The basis is the desktop application.
+At this point, it's able to understand whether the station devices are configured to a certain standard.